ninjajs/code-test-crawling/README.md

 Your mission is to write a program that pulls gloves from the "Free People" website: http://www.freepeople.com/accessories-gloves-2/
 (there are about 15 gloves total).

-Your program should download and store the **name, photo, price, url, and description** for each of these products. _Note: You will need to get the description from the details page for each product._
+Your program should download and store the **name, photo, price, url, available colors, and description** for each of these products. _Note: You will need to get the description from the details page for each product._

 Once you've pulled in the information for each product, create a simple website to display all the information you've collected.
 Your web interface should allow products to be sorted by at least price and name.

-**Bonus:** Some products are available in multiple colors.
-Include a way to crawl, store, and display multiple colors as part of your solution.

 ### Submitting Your Code ###